 NumberOfNewerVersions: Relevant only for versioned objects.
 If the value of this condition is set to N, an object satisfies the condition when there are at least N versions (including the live version) newer than it.
 For live objects, the number of newer versions is considered to be 0.
 For the most recent archived version, the number of newer versions is 1 (or 0 if there is no live object), and so on.

 All conditions are optional, but at least one condition is required.
-If a
+If you

 Object lifecycle behavior

 For example, if an object meets the conditions for deletion, the object might not be deleted right away.
 Therefore, you see the object until the lifecycle action is executed on the object.
-You are not billed for the storage of the object, but accessing the object incurs any applicable operation and bandwidth charges as described in pricing.
+Applicable charges still apply while the object exists, with one exception: at-rest storage costs are waived if the object is subject to a

 Updates to your lifecycle configuration may take up to 24 hours to go into effect.
 This means that when you change your lifecycle configuration, Object Lifecycle Management may still perform actions based on the old configuration for up to 24 hours.